 Get into network marketing of some sort.
 Many MLM programs have high potential payoffs that can help you with additional income.
 The issue is which ones to choose and you must stick with it and be consistent and persistent and not give up easily.

 You should be grateful though that there are so many of these out there to choose from.
 There are traditional and online versions.
 Internet-based businesses (MLM or Affiliate Marketing) offer the benefit of working from home and not having to approach family or friends for financial support.

 When pondering how much to save for dignified retirement, you must save a substantial portion of your current income OR make enough extra to offset or exceed this, which gives you more for saving and investing.

 There you have it.
-I believe its sound advice and well worth considering.
+I believe it’s sound advice and well worth considering.
 Only YOU can take control of your future needs and make sure that they are met.
 Seek advice from a professional if you are not sure about what to do.
-Do not depend on others or the government because neither will cover your needs, unless you’re a member of Congress, or a member of the political governing class, but that’s another article altogether.
+Do not depend on others or the government because neither will cover your needs unless you’re a member of parliament/congress or a member of the political governing class, but that’s another article altogether.